metintidle/Staff-Test-Cases/react/README.md

 - [ ] Refresh Question List: when `Task Assessments` button is clicked, refresh the question list to update with the selected categories.

-- [ ] Show Correct Questions: When a category is selected, load the questions of that category. e.x DDOS =>load ddos.json file
+- [ ] Load Correct Questions: When a category is selected, load the questions of that category. e.x DDOS =>load ddos.json file

 - [ ] Ignore Duplicate Questions: When multiple categories are selected, ensuring that any duplicate questions are ignored.